anshika2698/Data-Works-portfolio/final-project-part-one.md

 > 4) Berens, K. I., & Noorda, R. (2023, November).
 Gen Z and Millennials: How they use public libraries and identify through media use (Report).
 Portland State University / American Library Association

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I also want to acknowledge the use of Microsoft Copilot in helping me structure my ideas more coherently.